UBCFinder/UBCFinder/README.md

 pip install jieba

-You can identify the undesired behaviors by invoking the method detect('your comment here')
+You can extract the undesired behaviors by directly invoking the method detect('your comment here')

 2、Market Policy